ByteQuix / Examples / Consumer Services

 No, and we will not pitch it.
 The portal reads from QuickBooks and your existing work orders.
 Your billing and dispatch workflow stays the same.
 The portal is a customer-facing layer on top.

 Your monthly is flat.
-Small refinements to a running tool are included.
-Adding PM schedule, recommended repairs, or contract renewal data is a new tool, and we tell you about it openly before we build it.
-Most clients stay at their starting tier, and that is fine with us.
+Small refinements to the running portal are included.
+Layering in the upcoming PM schedule per asset, recommended-repair flags with approval, or contract renewal visibility is a new tool, and we tell you about it openly before we build it.
+Most shops grow into the Growth tier across the first year as more customers log in and more views get added, but most clients hold at their starting tier, and that is fine with us.

 07